 Here’s Ian of Greymatters (not feeling 100%) carrying out a field soil resistance survey.

 Soil resistivity is a measure of how much the soil resists the flow of electricity.
-It is a critical factor in design of systems that rely on passing current through the Earth’s surface.
-An understanding of the soil resistivity and how it varies with depth in the soil is necessary to design the grounding system in an electrical substation, or for lightning conductors.
-It is needed for design of grounding (earthing) electrodes for High-voltage direct current transmission systems.
-In single wire earth return power transmission systems, the earth itself is used as the path of conduction from the end customers (the power consumers) back to the transmission facility.
+Therefore, it is a critical factor in the design of systems that rely on passing current through the Earth’s surface.
+So, an understanding of the soil resistivity and how it varies with depth in the soil is necessary to design the grounding system in an electrical substation, or for lightning conductors.
+Also, needed for the design of grounding (earthing) electrodes for High-voltage direct current transmission systems.
+So, in single-wire earth return power transmission systems.
+The earth itself used as the path of conduction.
+Hence, from the end customers (the power consumers).
+And, back to the transmission facility.